fbpx

 According to a published book on malignant pleural mesothelioma, around 46% of patients experience shortness of breath.
 Around 10% have a dry cough.

 Pleural thickening is also common in other diseases.
 This effect is caused by scarring of the pleura tissue.
-It causes a loss of elasticity in your lungs, which it needs to expand during breathing.
+It causes a loss of elasticity in your lungs, which they need to expand during breathing.

-Pleural thickening is caused by tuberculosis, pleurisy and empyema (infection in the lung that causes a buildup of pus in the pleura).
-However, in mesothelioma, this is specifically caused by scarring of your pleura due to asbestos fibers.
+Pleural thickening is caused by tuberculosis, pleurisy and empyema (an infection in the lung that causes a buildup of pus in the pleura).
+However, in cases of mesothelioma, this is specifically caused by scarring of your pleura due to asbestos fibers.

 Symptoms of Late-Stage Pleural Mesothelioma

-The late stages of pleural mesothelioma have more specific symptoms but also include ones from the earlier stages.
-In stage 3 and stage 4, symptoms still include difficulty breathing, chest pains, pleural effusions and persistent coughing, but they may be more severe.
+The late stages of pleural mesothelioma have more specific symptoms but also may include early warning signs.
+In stage 3 and stage 4, symptoms still include difficulty breathing, chest pains, pleural effusions and persistent coughing, but these symptoms may be more severe.

-Many patients are diagnosed with pleural mesothelioma in later stages because they notice more unique symptoms.
+Many patients are diagnosed with pleural mesothelioma in later stages because they begin to experience more severe symptoms:

 Symptoms include: